 The Women’s Foundation of Southwest Florida is the only non-profit in Southwest Florida focused exclusively on women and girls and was the first to publish academic research assessing the status of women in the five county region.
 Signature programs include #StopSellingOurKids, Kiva Zip Mico-Loan Program, and SparkSWFL.
 The Board of Directors will build a $5 million endowed organization dedicated to the advancement of women and girls in Southwest Florida by 2020.
 With this sustained funding source, the Women’s Foundation of Southwest Florida will make significant and sustainable investments in collaborative partnerships, create and fund innovative solutions to complex problems, and deliver measurable impact.
 The Women’s Foundation of Southwest Florida welcomes financial contributions to support key initiatives at www.FundWomenFL.org or via email contact@FundWomenFL.org.
 Follow the Women’s Foundation online at http://facebook.com/womensfundfl and on http://twitter.com/womensfundfl.

 What are the most pressing issues for women in your state?
-Call your local women’s fund to find out.
+Call your local women’s foundation to find out.